The Most Trusted Name in Collegiate Athletics Finance

 Kim Foresta

-Kim has over 25 years of professional accounting experience.
-As a manager in our Accounting & Controllership department, Kim is responsible for bookkeeping, financial statement compilation and management of the ACS staff.
+Kim has over 25 years of professional accounting experience and is responsible for bookkeeping, financial statement compilation and management of the Accounting & Controllership Services staff.
 She focuses primarily on work for our higher education and nonprofit clients.

 Having worked in the nonprofit sector almost her entire career, Kim has developed an empathy and deep understanding for the financial and regulatory challenges they face.
 Before coming to James Moore, she served as chief financial officer for the NC State Wolfpack Club and the vice president of finance at the Food Bank of Central & Eastern North Carolina.